use-package User Manual

 (use-package diminish :ensure t)

-The optional :ensure t makes sure the package is installed if it isn’t already (see Installing packages).
+The optional :ensure t makes sure the package is installed if it isn’t already (see Installing packages automatically).

 The :diminish keyword takes as its argument either a minor mode symbol, a cons of the symbol and its replacement string, or just a replacement string, in which case the minor mode symbol is guessed to be the package name with ‘-mode’ appended at the end: